Book a treatment

 Most active ingredients in skincare are small molecules with a molecular weight below 500 Dalton.

-The small molecule size allows them to penetrate the skin efficiently and this is called the 500 Dalton rule for active ingredient absorption (click the link for more info).
+The small molecule size allows them to penetrate the skin efficiently and this is called the 500 Dalton rule for active ingredient absorption.

 Epidermal and dermal/hypodermal communication